thjxs/web-snippets/README.md

 # css-snippets

-This stuff convenient for me
+This stuff is convenient for me

 ## package
 `lodash`, `webpack`